Campbell County, Wyoming: Politics

 Campbell County is overwhelmingly Republican.
 No Democratic presidential candidate has carried Campbell County since Franklin D. Roosevelt won 46 of 48 contemporary states against Alf Landon in 1936.
 Since 1950, the only Democrat to have won forty percent of the county's vote is Lyndon Johnson in his 1964 landslide victory against Barry Goldwater, and in the subsequent half-century no Democrat has passed one-third of the county's vote.
-In 2016, indeed, Campbell came to rival Crook and Johnson counties for the unofficial title of “reddest county in the reddest state”, with Donald Trump outpolling Hillary Clinton by a twelve-to-one margin.
-It is the only county in the state where Trump got >85% of the vote.
+In the 21st century, no Democrat has won even 20% of the vote.